Abdul-Rehman67/BCS-Backend/README.md

 # Personal Book Collection - Backend

 This is the backend of a full-stack application for managing a personal book collection, built using Express and Node.js.
 The backend provides a RESTful API to handle book data, supporting operations like retrieving, adding, deleting, and importing books from CSV files.
-It uses MongoDB or PostgreSQL for data storage.
+It uses MongoDB  for data storage.

 ## Features